 Each Harbour Club Villa has:

-BEDROOM with air conditioning in the bedroom only, a queen-sized bed, open shelving closet and luggage rack.
+BEDROOM with air conditioning, a king-sized bed, open shelving closet and luggage rack.

-LIVING ROOM with a queen sofa bed, rattan couches, large flat screened TV, dining table and chairs with views of the lake, lockable safe, WiFi, louvered and screened windows to catch the island breezes and ceiling fans throughout.
+LIVING ROOM with a cabinet style queen sofa bed, A/C, large flat screened TV, dining table and chairs with views of the lake, lockable safe, WiFi, and ceiling fans throughout.

 BATHROOM with walk in shower, toiletries, towels and beach towels too.